Amazon Prime Day 2018: The best deals still available (Thursday update)

 MSI Vortex G65VR-7RD gaming PC tower for $900 at Newegg ($900 off): Newegg is offering a crazy 50 percent off this monster PC gaming rig: A seventh-gen Core i7 with a VR-friendly GeForce GTX 1060 video card, 128GB SSD + 1TB hard drive.See the MSI Vortex at Newegg

-12 months of Xbox Live Gold for $40 ($20 off): If you want to play multiplayer games on Xbox, this is a must -- now with a nice 33% discount.
+12 months of Xbox Live Gold for $40 ($20 off): If you want to play multiplayer games on Xbox, this is a must -- now with a nice 33 percent discount.
 Gold membership includes 2 free "Games with Gold" titles per month at no extra charge.See it at Microsoft

 Related stories: